-One of the most famous vitamins and especially in the winter is Vitamin C.
+One of the most famous vitamins, especially in winter, is Vitamin C.

-In athletes, the results are more interesting, with a possibility of reducing the risk up to 50%.(1)
+In athletes, the results are more interesting, with the possibility of reducing the risk up to 50%.(1)

 But Vitamin C plays other roles besides preventing colds.

-It has a fundamental role in the synthesis of certain neurotransmitters, is a potent antioxidant, influences Cortisol and much more.
+It plays a fundamental role in the synthesis of certain neurotransmitters, is a powerful antioxidant, influences Cortisol and much more.

-The recommended daily allowance (DDR) varies between 90mg for men over 18 and 75mg for women.
+The recommended daily dose (RDA) varies between 90mg for men over 18 years of age and 75mg for women.

-However, it is important to note, DDR is only the recommended amount to avoid deficiencies in the general population, and benefits such as reducing the risk of constipation in athletes require higher doses.
+However, it is important to note, the DDR is only the recommended amount to prevent deficiencies in the general population, with benefits such as reducing the risk of constipation in athletes requiring higher doses.

-The values shown are for the food for each 100g raw.
+The values shown are for the food per 100g raw.

-The values presented here are only approximations and you should consult the product labels, since different origins and different brands lead to different nutritional values.
+The values presented here are only approximations and you should consult the product labels, as different origins and different brands lead to different nutritional values.

-To simplify the article, we calculated the DDR (Recommended Daily Allowance) for 82.5mg, which is the average between men and women.
+To simplify the article we calculated the RDA (Recommended Daily Dose) for 82.5mg, which is the average between men and women.

-Guava is an extremely rich fruit in Vitamin C and if you are looking to increase your consumption, it is an excellent bet.
+Guava is a fruit extremely rich in Vitamin C and if you are looking to increase your consumption, it is an excellent bet.

-For every 100g of Guava you can count on approximately 228mg of Vitamin C, which corresponds to 279% of DDR.
+For every 100g of Guava you can count on approximately 228mg of Vitamin C, which corresponds to 279% of the RDA.
 A high value.

 In addition to Vitamin C, Guava also has significant amounts of Vitamin A, B9 and the minerals Potassium and Copper.

-The only one with significant values is the carbohydrates with approximately 14g in which part of them are fibers.
+The only one with significant values are carbohydrates with approximately 14g, part of which is fiber.

-In total, there are approximately 68 Kcal for every 100g of Guava, which makes it easy to fit this food in any type of diet.
+In total, there are approximately 68 Kcal for every 100g of Guava, which makes it easy to fit this food into any type of diet.

-The different types of peppers are another one of the richest sources of Vitamin C that you can use.
+Different types of peppers are another of the richest sources of Vitamin C that you can use.

 They come in various colors and types, and each one differs in its amount of this vitamin.

-In the case of yellow peppers you have approximately 183mg of Vitamin C, which represents 222% of DDR if you are determined to eat 100g.
+In the case of yellow peppers, you have approximately 183mg of Vitamin C, which represents 222% of the RDA if you decide to eat 100g.

-The red pepper is also not far behind and has about 127mg of this micronutrient, which corresponds to 154% of the recommended daily dose.
+Red peppers are also not far behind and contain around 127mg of this micronutrient, which corresponds to 154% of the recommended daily dose.

-It also has approximately 63% of the Vitamin A DDR.
+It also contains approximately 63% of the DDR of Vitamin A.

-If you prefer green, then the amount is the smallest of the three at approximately 80mg, the equivalent of 97% from DDR.
+If you prefer green, then the quantity is the smallest of the three with approximately 80mg, the equivalent of 97% from the DDR.

-Something that they all share is the low caloric value, since they are mostly made up of water.
+Something they all share is their low caloric value, as they are mostly made up of water.

-Regardless of the color you prefer, they have about 5g of carbohydrates for every 100g each, and between 20 and 30 Kcal.
+Regardless of the color you prefer, they contain around 5g of carbohydrates per 100g each, and between 20 and 30 Kcal.

 Kale is an extremely nutritious food in terms of micronutrients, and one of them could not fail to be Vitamin C.

-In addition, the levels of Vitamin K present in the cabbage are enormous and correspond to 817mcg, the equivalent of 1021% of DDR.
-Excellent news for anyone who uses dietary supplements D vitamin.
+Furthermore, the levels of Vitamin K present in kale are enormous and correspond to 817mcg, the equivalent of 1021% in the RDA.
+Excellent news for those who use supplements Vitamin D.

-As if that were not enough, it still has approximately 308% of DDR for Vitamin A, 39% of DDR for Manganese and 135mg of Calcium (14% DDR).
+As if that weren't enough, it also contains approximately 308% of the DDR of Vitamin A, 39% of the DDR of Manganese and 135mg of Calcium (14% DDR).

-All of this with only 50 Kcal per 100g, mostly from carbohydrates.
+All this with just 50 Kcal per 100g, mostly coming from carbohydrates.

-You could say that it is a super food for kale.
+You could say that Kale is a super food.

-Kiwi is another fruit with a very interesting Vitamin C concentration.
+Kiwi is another fruit with a very interesting concentration of Vitamin C.

-It has approximately 93mg of this vitamin which corresponds to 113% of DDR.
+It contains approximately 93mg of this vitamin, which corresponds to 113% of the DDR.

-That is, one Kiwi a day and you don't need to worry about insufficient Vitamin C levels anymore.
+In other words, one Kiwi a day and you no longer need to worry about insufficient levels of Vitamin C.

-In addition to Vitamin C, it also has significant values of Vitamin K (50% DDR) and 312mg of Potassium, corresponding to 9% of DDR.
+In addition to Vitamin C, it also has significant amounts of Vitamin K (50% DDR) and 312mg of Potassium, corresponding to 9% DDR.

-The caloric level is basically composed of carbohydrates, in which it has about 15g and approximately 61 Kcal.
+At a caloric level, it is basically composed of carbohydrates, with around 15g and approximately 61 Kcal.

-If you want to increase your consumption of Vitamin C, including Kiwi in your diet is a good strategy.
+If you want to increase your Vitamin C intake, including Kiwi in your diet is a good strategy.

-Broccoli is another food on this list, and one that is present in the diet of many gym athletes.
+Broccoli is another of the foods on this list, and one of those that is present in the diet of many gym athletes.

-It is an extremely nutritious vegetable and also has a good value for this vitamin.
+It is an extremely nutritious vegetable and also has a good amount of this vitamin.

-For every 100g of Broccoli you will find about 89mg of Vitamin C, equivalent to 108% of DDR.
+For every 100g of Broccoli you will find around 89mg of Vitamin C, the equivalent of 108% of the RDA.

-With only 34 Kcal, broccoli also has good values of other vitamins such as K, B9 and A.
+With just 34 Kcal, broccoli also has good amounts of other vitamins such as K, B9 and A.

-In addition to vitamins, it also has good values for some minerals such as manganese and potassium.
+In addition to vitamins, it also has good values of some minerals such as Manganese and Potassium.

 In short, including Broccoli regularly in your diet is an excellent idea.

-Papaya is yet another food rich in Vitamin C.
+Papaya is another food rich in Vitamin C.

-For every 100g you will find approximately 61mg of this Vitamin which represents 74% of DDR.
+For every 100g you will find approximately 61mg of this Vitamin, which represents 74% of the DDR.

 In addition, you can also count on the presence of Vitamin A (22% DDR), Vitamin B9 and Potassium.

-The level of macronutrients is basically composed of carbohydrates and water.
+In terms of macronutrients, it is basically composed of carbohydrates and water.

-With about 11g of carbohydrates it has a caloric value of approximately 43 Kcal.
+With around 11g of carbohydrates, it has a caloric value of approximately 43 Kcal.

 If you are already a fan of this fruit, you now have a few more reasons to eat it.